 - Italian Embassy: 15 days

 It can surely take longer if they need more documents or details from you.

-Step 1: Determine the type of Schengen Visa that you need to apply for.
+Step 1: Determine the type of Belgium Schengen visa you need to apply for

 For this particular guide though, I will only be discussing the requirements for a short stay (less than 90 days) tourist visa which is also similar to a visa for a family visit or private invitation since they are experiences that I’ve gone through.

 So if you have a different situation or purpose of visit, it’s best that you head over to this page for more information.

 Step 2: Schedule your appointment online with VFS Global

 Starting the 16th of January 2017, all applicants should place an appointment through VFS.